-Much of what we do can be summarized as Soft Mesoscopics, the study of emerging properties in soft and biological matter under the influence of fluctuations.
-Studied phenomena range from desert dunes and ripples spontaneously developing as a generic consequence of aeolian sand transport, through non-equilibrium dynamics of hot nanoparticles, proteins and polymers,to the viscoelastic and inelastic mechanics of the cytoskeleton.
+Much of what we do can be summarized as Soft Mesoscopics, the study of emerging properties in soft and biological matter.
+Studied phenomena range from desert dunes and ripples spontaneously developing as a generic consequence of aeolian sand transport, through non-equilibrium dynamics of hot nanoparticles, proteins and polymers, to the viscoelastic and inelastic mechanics of the cytoskeleton.
 (Related experimental work is currently in progress at EXP1: MON, MOP, PWM.)
 A common theme is the presence of strong fluctuations and stochastic dynamics on the microscale.
 The emergence of the mesoscopic structure and transport is to be understood.
 The applied methods comprise a broad statistical mechanics toolbox including stochastic (integro-)differential equations, liquid-state theories, effective hydrodynamic equations, various systematic coarse-graining techniques, and massively parallel numerical simulations on GPUs.
 See Research for more details.

 Mathematical and Computational Sciences

 Molekulare und zelluläre Kommunikation in Therapie und Diagnostik